ajaspe/ajaspe.github.io/index.md

 	</div>
 	<div class="col-md-10">
 		<p class="lead">
 			Hola!
-I'm a computer science researcher and engineer, currently working on the
+I'm a <b>computer science researcher and engineer</b>, currently working on the
 			<a href="https://vccvisualization.org">High-Performance Visualization Group</a> at the
 			<a href="https://vcc.kaust.edu.sa">Visual Computer Center</a> at
 			<a href="https://kaust.edu.sa">KAUST</a> (Saudi Arabia).